 Support Broker

-Support brokers are employed directly by participants who are eligible for the developmental disability waiver and select the self-direction option.
-Support brokers will:
+Support brokers (SB) are employed directly by members who are eligible for the developmental disability (DD) waiver and select the self-direction option.

-• Help their employers develop and manage their services and supports
+• Help your employers develop and manage their services and supports.

-• Provide support in a way that is flexible and responsive to the needs and abilities of their employers
+• Provide support in a way that is flexible and responsive to the needs and abilities of your employers.

-• Help their employers develop a support and spending plan
+• Help your employers develop a support and spending plan.

-• Develop back-up plans to mitigate potential risks to the health and safety of their employer
+• Develop back-up plans to mitigate potential risks to the health and safety of your employer.

-• Assist their employers in the process of managing employees, including recruiting, hiring, and monitoring, as necessary
+• Assist your employers in the process of managing employees, including recruiting, hiring, and monitoring, as necessary.

-Support brokers may provide services to either children or adults, but the requirements are different.
-Support brokers who provide services to adults must not be the adult's guardian, parent, spouse, payee, or conservator, or have any control or influence over the adult employer's choices.
+You may provide services to either children or adults, but the requirements are different.
+If you are a guardian, parent, spouse, payee, or conservator, or have a control influence over an adult employer's choices, you can't be the adult's SB.

-To learn more about support brokers for children, visit the Support Broker page for Family Directed Services.
+To learn more about being a support brokers for children, visit the Support Broker or Family Directed Services pages for additional information.

 Support broker list